Well, You Want Me to Pay Your School Loan Bills? TANSTAAFL!

 It’s that experience thing again, you see.

-And, your real fear is that you might be like that friend of yours with his Liberal Arts degree who is pouring coffee in the local coffee shop for a minimum wage.
-He was your party buddy in school, but now?
+And your real fear is that you might be like that friend of yours with his Liberal Arts degree who is pouring coffee in the local coffee shop for a minimum wage.
+He was your party buddy back when you were in school, but now?

 But, now, you realize you’re now paying for all of those pizzas and cheeseburgers and pub beers you spent so much of the money from your college loans, enjoying.